Google's DoubleClick ad network back up after outage

-Ads on several websites using DoubleClick went blank or entire websites failed to load, starting at around 9:40 a.m.
-ET, according to a report on tech blog The Next Web.
+Ads on several websites using DoubleClick went blank or entire websites failed to load, starting at around 1440 GMT, according to a report on tech blog The Next Web.

 Sites affected by the outage include the Wall Street Journal, Forbes.com and BBC.com.